manwaltep/HeuristicImperatives-Maori.md/Te_Kāhui_Raraunga.md

 governance and to depict the Vision of the Māori Data Governance Model: Tuia te korowai o Hine-Raraunga.

+#### Karakia

-### He Karakia He Mihi
+_He Karakia He Mihi_

-##### Tui Tui Tuituia
+_Tui Tui Tuituia_

-##### Tuia te Rangi e tū nei
+_Tuia te Rangi e tū nei_

-##### Tuia te Papa e takoto nei
+_Tuia te Papa e takoto nei_

-##### Tuia te marere kura
+_Tuia te marere kura_

-##### Tuia te marere pae
+_Tuia te marere pae_

-##### Tuia ki te Ihiihi nuku
+_Tuia ki te Ihiihi nuku_

-##### Tuia ki te Ihiihi rangi
+_Tuia ki te Ihiihi rangi_

-##### Tuia ki te korowai o Hine-Raraunga e
+_Tuia ki te korowai o Hine-Raraunga e_

-##### Haumi e!
+_Haumi e!
 Hui e!
-Taiki e!
+Taiki e!_

-##### E ngā rau tinitini, e ngā rau manomano
+_E ngā rau tinitini, e ngā rau manomano_

-##### Ko te korowai o Hine-Raraunga tēnei
+_Ko te korowai o Hine-Raraunga tēnei_

-##### te tukua atu ki te tuai nuku, ki te tuai rangi.
+_te tukua atu ki te tuai nuku, ki te tuai rangi._

-##### Nō te ao Māori te pū o te whakaaro kia eke ki tā te Tiriti i wawata ai.
+_Nō te ao Māori te pū o te whakaaro kia eke ki tā te Tiriti i wawata ai._

-##### Purea ana te tau raraunga o Mana Motuhake.
+_Purea ana te tau raraunga o Mana Motuhake._

-##### Hei aha rā?
-Hei whakaū i ngā kohikohinga kōrero a te whānau,
+_Hei aha rā?
+Hei whakaū i ngā kohikohinga kōrero a te whānau,_

-##### a te hapū, a ngā iwi, e mōhio ai, e mārama ai, e motuhake ai.
+_a te hapū, a ngā iwi, e mōhio ai, e mārama ai, e motuhake ai._

-##### Whiria kia tika, whiria kia pono, whiria te korowai o
+_Whiria kia tika, whiria kia pono, whiria te korowai o_

-##### Hine-Raraunga ki tōna taumata tiketike e.
+_Hine-Raraunga ki tōna taumata tiketike e._

 ### Executive Summary
 This report describes the Māori Data Governance Model that has been designed by Māori data experts for use across the Aotearoa New Zealand public service.
 Māori data is a taonga that requires culturally grounded models of protection and care.
-The Model provides guidance for the system-wide governance of Māori data, consistent with the Government’s responsibilities under te Tiriti o Waitangi.
-The Model is intended to assist all agencies to undertake Māori data governance in a way that is values-led, centred on Māori needs and priorities, and informed by research.
+The Model provides guidance for the system-wide governance of Māori data, consistent with the Government's responsibilities under te Tiriti o Waitangi.
+The Model is intended to assist all agencies to undertake Māori data governance in a way that is values-led, centered on Māori needs and priorities, and informed by research.
 This is important because existing government data processes and practices are failing to meet Māori informational needs.

-The Vision, Tuia te korowai o Hine-Raraunga – Data for self-determination, enables iwi, hapū and Māori organisations, businesses and communities to pursue their own goals for cultural, social, economic and environmental wellbeing.
+The Vision, Tuia te korowai o Hine-Raraunga - Data for self-determination, enables iwi, hapū and Māori organisations, businesses and communities to pursue their own goals for cultural, social, economic and environmental wellbeing.

-Eight Data Pou or pillars define critical areas of data governance and specify the actions that should be undertaken to realise six desired outcomes.
-The Model does not cover every element of data governance;
-instead, it focuses on key priorities and actions, against which agencies can assess their level of data maturity.
+Eight Data Pou or pillars define critical areas of data governance and specify the actions that should be undertaken to realize six desired outcomes.
+The Model does not cover every element of data governance; instead, it focuses on key priorities and actions, against which agencies can assess their level of data maturity.

-The Model explicitly recognises the need for changes to system leadership, policies and legal settings so that Māori can exercise authority over Māori data to reduce unethical data use and strengthen outcomes for individuals, whānau and communities.
+The Model explicitly recognizes the need for changes to system leadership, policies, and legal settings so that Māori can exercise authority over Māori data to reduce unethical data use and strengthen outcomes for individuals, whānau and communities.
 The report also identifies the need for strategic investment in a Mana Motuhake data system that sits outside of the public sector to ensure iwi and hapū sovereignty over iwi and hapū data.

 ### Vision - Data for self-determination
 ### Tuia te korowai o Hine-Raraunga